-In spite of the scientific evidence supporting these facts, many mainstream medical authorities continue to recommend low-fat diets for controlling weight.
+In spite of the scientific evidence supporting these facts, many mainstream medical authorities continue to recommend low-fat diets high in protein for controlling weight.

 According to 2009 government statistics, more than two-thirds of Americans are overweight or obese.
 (3) The Centers for Disease Control refer to America’s weight problems as epidemic (4), highlighting the critical question of selecting efficient weight control methods to address the health crisis.